numpy/numpy/doc/source/reference/c-api/array.rst

    operation.
 The *strides* are an ``narg`` length array of strides for each input.
-The *auxdata* is an optional set of auxiliary data that can be passed in to the loop - helpful to turn on and off optional behavior or reduce boilerplate by allowing similar ufuncs to share loop implementations.
+The *auxdata* is an optional set of auxiliary data that can be passed in to the loop - helpful to turn on and off optional behavior or reduce boilerplate by allowing similar ufuncs to share loop implementations or to allocate space that is persistent over multiple strided loop calls.

 .. c:type:: int (PyArrayMethod_GetLoop)( \
 	    PyArrayMethod_Context *context, \